Who can use this feature

 - Published component: A component that is published to a team or organization library.
 Instances across files, projects, or team can receive updates from published components.

 - Local components: A component that lives in the current file and isn't published to a library.
 Local instances are only updated if they live within the same file as the component.
-This includes private components which have been intentionally removed or left out of a library.
+This includes any components you've intentionally hidden.

 - Origin file: Specific to the action of moving a component.
 The origin file is the file where components live(d) before being moved to a new location.